RealWagmi/anon-integration-guide/projects/bybit/README.md

 ### Futures - Take profit & stop loss

-On Bybit futures markets, you can either set TP/SL on an existing position, or directlycreate a new position with TP/SL.
+On Bybit futures markets, you can either set TP/SL on an existing position (similar to an OCO order), or directly create a new position with TP/SL (similar to an OTOCO order).

-#### Set TP/SL on an existing position
+#### Set TP/SL on an existing position (OCO)

 - Set a 10% TP and a 10% SL on my BTC/USDT position
 - Set a TP @ 200,000 USDT on my BTC position